 There is no shame in tapping.
 Leave your ego at the door.
 Don't wait until something breaks to tap.
 If you feel that there is really no way out of it, then tap.

 Gyms are a cesspool for germs, especially if your gym is lazy about cleaning the mats and gear after every practice.
 Do not add to the cesspool.
 Come with a clean clothes and ensure your gear don't stink.
 No one wants to roll with someone whose gi smells like crap.

 Make sure to clean your equipment after every class.
 This means putting your clothes in the laundry and wiping down your gear and letting them get some open air.
 This is really important for clothes and boxing gloves.
 If they are left moist for too long, the odor becomes unbearable and pretty much irreversible.

 Don't show off

 Nothing worse than a new guy showing off.
 Just don't do it.
-You may be good and athletic, and you may beat a couple of beginners.
-But what usually happens to show-offs is that one of the really good students at the gym will have enough of you showing off and humble you.
+You may be good and athletic, and you may get the best of some beginners just based off your athleticism.
+But what usually happen to show-offs is that one of the senior students will humble you quickly.